 I like using pieces of pepper berry because they add a nice pop of color and texture.

 Now for the sentimental value.
 Gather your family’s “Santa and Me” photos that you have saved all these years.
 I even have some of the original card holders that came with the photos back in the day!
 You’ll need some ornament hooks, but holiday-themed papers and ribbons are nice too.
 You can do as much or as little crafting with the photos as you want.

 I started attaching each photo to cardstock, decorating it, and using a hole puncher and ribbon before hanging with the ornament hook.
 After a while, I simply started sticking the ornament hook right through the photo and hanging it up.

 I used larger width bendable wire, cut to size, and glued it to the back of the vintage “Santa and Me” photo holder.

 The only other decorations I on my display are small battery-operated twinkle lights and clear crystal acrylic pieces.

 It’s easy to attach these wired elements by just pinching the wire and wrapping it around a piece of the chicken wire base.

 For a fresh wintry look, use ornament hooks or small pieces of wire to hang acrylic icicles across the top of the frame.

 The acrylic icicles add a whimsical, twinkling, charm while keeping everything light and airy.
-During the day, the sun shines through and when the sun sets and the lights come on, it’s magical!
+During the day, the sun shines through, and when the sun sets and the lights come on, it’s magical!

-The best part is that you get to enjoy your Christmas memories and are able to share them with all of your friends and family during holiday visits.
+The best part is that you get to enjoy your Christmas memories and are able to share them with all your friends and family during holiday visits.
 I have photos from my childhood and my husband’s childhood, my children’s visits with Santa through the years, and now my grandkids’ too!
 As a matter of fact, check out the one of me and my brother, Jim McCann.
 Who knew that Jim would one day start a business that would help people connect with all the important people in their lives, not just at Christmas but every day!